+Philippines up to 90 per cent of the population may lack basic ICT skills.22 The skills gap is likely to widen inequalities in labour income in the short to medium term, in particular for older persons and rural residents.
 At the same time, rapid population ageing in the region is likely to push retirement ages higher, making it critical to have a healthy and skilled older population.
-Over the past two decades, labour force participation rates of older persons increased in the majority of countries in the region (ESCAP, 2021b).
-Yet the quality of employment for older persons is often poor (ESCAP, 2021b).
-The lack of social protection and major gaps in old-age pension coverage mean that older persons have little choice but to accept informal employment.
+Over the past two decades, labour force participation rates of older persons increased in the majority of countries in the region.23 Yet the quality of employment for older persons is often poor.24 The lack of social protection and major gaps in old-age pension coverage mean that older persons have little choice but to accept informal employment.

-By reskilling the workforce and boosting access to decent employment, active labour market policies can support the move towards sustainable industries and green jobs.
+15. By reskilling the workforce and boosting access to decent employment, active labour market policies can support the move towards sustainable industries and green jobs.
 These policies should involve public and private employment services, training and higher education institutions, central and local governments and civil society organizations.
 Active labour market policies should respond to local circumstances and may include skills training programmes, public works programmes, wage subsidies or job assistance services, with priority given to women, young people and people with less education.
 It will be key to anticipate future labour market demands to shape training programmes, educational systems and curricula.

-2.2 Workers need universal health care
+B. Workers need universal health care

-More than one third of the population of Asia and the Pacific, approximately 1.6 billion people, are not protected by a health-care scheme.
-Moreover, 60 per cent of workers finance their own health-care costs (ILO, 2021).
-Deprived of income protection, they receive no salary when absent from work.
-Health insurance or private health care is available to only one in five people.12

-By 2023, nearly one third of the global population without universal health care will reside in South Asia (GBD 2019 Universal Health Coverage Collaborators, 2019).
-The latest data on key health indicators, including life expectancy at birth, survival to age 65 and child mortality rates, point to increasing gaps between the health of workers in developed countries compared to those in low- and lower-middle-income countries.
+- 16. More than one third of the population of Asia and the Pacific, approximately 1.6 billion people, are not protected by a health-care scheme.
+Moreover, 60 per cent of workers finance their own health-care costs.25 Deprived of income protection, they receive no salary when absent from work.
+Health insurance or private health care is available to only one in five people.26 - 17.
+By 2023, nearly one third of the global population without universal health care will reside in South Asia.27 The latest data on key health indicators, including life expectancy at birth, survival to age 65 and child mortality rates, point to increasing gaps between the health of workers in developed countries compared to those in low- and lower-middle-income countries. - 18.
 Poor health continues to widen inequalities within the workforce.
-Fulltime employees are in better health than part-time or self-employed workers (figure 4) (ESCAP, 2022b).
-The unemployed suffer the highest levels of poor health.
+Full-time employees are in better health than part-time or self-employed workers (figure II).28 The unemployed suffer the highest levels of poor health.
 On average, 12 per cent of lower-income individuals in the region report poor health, compared to 5 per cent among higher-income individuals.
-Women, young people, rural residents, persons with disabilities, migrants and refugees are disproportionally disadvantaged, because they are more often trapped in informal and precarious work.
+Women, young people, rural residents, persons with disabilities, migrants and refugees

-Figure 4.
-Share of working-age people in Asia and the Pacific with poor subjective health status, by employment status and level of income

-Source: ESCAP (2022b); ESCAP elaborations based on World Values Survey wave 7 (2017-2022), available at www.worldvaluessurvey.org/WVSOnline.jsp (accessed on 28 April 2022).

-Notes: Figures exclude those reporting "do not know" or "no answer".
-Poor and very poor health are combined.

-Full-time employment assumes at least 30 hours of work per week.
-Income status is recoded as per World Values Survey guidelines.
+25 ILO, Extending Social Health Protection: Accelerating Progress towards Universal Health Coverage in Asia and the Pacific (Bangkok, 2021).

+22 ITU, "Measuring digital development: facts and figures 2021".

+23 ESCAP, "2021 ESCAP population data sheet".

+24 Ibid.